-35. The success of Plaintiff's Beadnova brand has resulted in infringement of the Beadnova Works.
+43. The success of Plaintiff's Beadnova Mark and the Beadnova Works have resulted in infringement of the Beadnova Mark and the Beadnova Works.
 Plaintiff has identified numerous domain names linked to marketplace listings on certain platforms including the Defendant Internet Stores, which were offering for sale, display, advertise and market utilizing the Beadnova copyrighted images without permission.
 These listings are displayed in the Northern District of Illinois and Defendants offer to ship their products displayed in the infringing images to the Northern District of Illinois.

-36. Plaintiff's success in utilizing the Beadnova Works to market and promote sales of the retail items depicted therein has resulted in widespread infringement.
-Plaintiff has identified numerous domain names linked to marketplace listings on at least one e-commerce platform which was offering, marketing, soliciting, and advertising to consumers in this Judicial District and throughout the United States in a manner that violates Plaintiff's exclusive copyright in the Beadnova Works.
+44. Plaintiff's success in utilizing the Beadnova Mark and the Beadnova Works to market and promote sales of the retail items depicted therein has resulted in widespread infringement.
+Plaintiff has identified numerous domain names linked to marketplace listings on at least one e-commerce platform which was offering, marketing, soliciting, and advertising to consumers in this Judicial District and throughout the United States in a manner that violates Plaintiff's exclusive trademark and copyrights.

-37. Upon information and belief, Defendants facilitate sales by utilizing Beadnova imagery and the Beadnova Works to give the impression that the Defendant is associated with or authorized by Plaintiff to display the imagery.
+45. Upon information and belief, Defendants facilitate sales by utilizing the Beadnova Mark, Beadnova imagery and the Beadnova Works to give the impression that the Defendant is associated with or authorized by Plaintiff.
 Many of the Defendant Internet Stores look sophisticated and accept payment in U.S. dollars via credit cards and PayPal.
-Defendant Internet Stores often include images and design elements utilized in the Beadnova Works, including watermarks, that make it very difficult for consumers to distinguish such counterfeit sites from that of an authorized retailer.
+Defendant Internet Stores often include images and design elements utilized in the Beadnova Mark and the Beadnova Works, including watermarks with the registered Mark, that make it very difficult for consumers to distinguish such counterfeit sites from that of an authorized retailer.
 Defendants further perpetuate the illusion of legitimacy by offering customer service and using indicia of authenticity and security that consumers have come to associate with authorized retailers.

-38. Plaintiff has not licensed or authorized Defendants to use its Beadnova Works and none of the Defendants are authorized to display the Beadnova Works.
+46. Plaintiff has not licensed or authorized Defendants to use its Beadnova Mark or Beadnova Works and none of the Defendants are authorized to sell Beadnova products or display the Beadnova Works.

-39. Defendants often go to great lengths to conceal their identities and often use multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
+47. Defendants often go to great lengths to conceal their identities and often use multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
 For example, to avoid detection, Defendants register Defendant Internet Stores using names and physical addresses that are incomplete, contain randomly typed letters, or fail to include cities or states.
 Upon information and belief, Defendants regularly create new websites and online marketplace accounts on various platforms using the identities listed in Schedule A to the Complaint, as well as other unknown fictitious names and addresses.
 Such Defendant Internet Store registration patterns are one of many common tactics used by the Defendants to conceal their identities, the full scope and interworking of their infringing operation, and to avoid being shut down.

-40. There are also similarities among the Defendant Internet Stores.
+48. There are also similarities among the Defendant Internet Stores.
 For example, some of the Defendant websites have virtually identical layouts.
-In addition, the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that Defendants are interrelated.
+In addition, the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that

+Defendants are interrelated.
 For example, some Defendants use the same e-commerce platforms as Plaintiff.
 The Defendant Internet Stores also include other notable common features on the same e-commerce platform, including use of the same domain name registration patterns, unique shopping cart platforms, accepted payment methods, check-out methods, illegitimate SEO tactics, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.